Green Wix Unthank: Federal judicial service

 President Ronald Reagan involuntarily certified Unthank as disabled on November 30, 1987, pursuant to 71 Stat.
-586. Pursuant to the certification, Unthank assumed senior status on June 14, 1988, but continued to maintain a substantial caseload.
+586 which entitled the President to appoint an additional judge for the court and provided that no successor to the judge certified as disabled be appointed.
+Karl Spillman Forester was appointed to the additional judgeship.
+Pursuant to the certification, Unthank assumed senior status on June 14, 1988, but continued to maintain a substantial caseload.

 Death

 Unthank died on June 25, 2013, in Harlan, Kentucky at the age of 90.
 He was survived by his wife, Marilyn Ward Unthank.

 Honors and legacy

 On August 14, 2017, the Green Wix Unthank Memorial Bridge was dedicated in his honor.
 It crosses the Clover Fork River in Harlan County, Kentucky.